ta4j/ta4j-wiki/Forecast-Indicators.md

         BinaryOperationIndicator.difference(ninetyFifthPercentilePrice, fifthPercentilePrice);
 ```

-`standardDeviation()` is most useful on return forecasts.
-For price forecasts, prefer quantile spreads because the log-return-to-price reducer maps summary fields instead of recomputing dispersion from transformed price samples.
+For non-normal or strongly asymmetric return forecasts, prefer price quantile spreads over `standardDeviation()`.
+The price standard deviation is a moment-matched lognormal approximation because a summary-only forecast does not retain the transformed samples needed to recompute exact price dispersion.

 ## Choosing Return or Price Space